 More than just putting better communication channels in place, Cara’s management team was looking for a way to connect and engage with staff in real-time.

 User Adoption Rate: 87%

 Workplace Mobile App Adoption Rate: 80%

 “For the support workers on the ground providing services to our customers, we wanted them to feel part of the Cara community.
 We wanted them to feel respected, included, and important, as they are the ones delivering the purpose and promise first-hand.”

 Chief Executive, Cara

-For Cara, Workplace by Facebook’s mobile-friendly platform and easy user interface made it the perfect communication solution.
+For Cara, Workplace from Meta’s mobile-friendly platform and easy user interface made it the perfect communication solution.
 Cara partnered with Enablo to set them up for success with Workplace and put a framework in place that made their team self-sufficient on the platform.
 The process started with an Enablo Blueprint Sprint – a customized program run by Enablo that helps companies plan, workshop, implement, and adopt Workplace.
 For Cara’s management team, having a subject matter expert project manage the implementation was invaluable.

 “We decided to take a gradual approach to rolling out Workplace internally, rather than making it mandatory from day one.
 We wanted staff to choose to be there as a place to find the latest information and feel connected and proud of themselves and their colleagues.
 Launching in August 2017, we now have an 87% user adoption rate, and 80% of staff use the Workplace mobile app.”

 Media & Communications Manager, Cara.